brian32768/react-simplemap/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I converted it to use Parcel for "start" and "build".
-This allowed me to remove about 100 packages.

 I shamelessly did the "npm run eject" step to get rid of the really elegant react-scripts thing that bootstrapping created for me.